science6uru/VEX-Robotics-PROS-Template/README.md

-# VEX-Robotics-PROS-Template
-Easy code template for VEX Robotics using PROS and OKAPI namespace

-This is a basic 4 motor tank drive code with a 1 motor lift This code can easily changed to make a 2 motor lift, to have a 2nd lift, or to add any other motors.
-There is also a Intertial sensor that will help your bot move more consistently

-There is piston code, you can choose to leave it, delete it, or comment it out.

-Everything is customizable

-# HOW TO USE
+# Team 5408*'s PROS Repository
+Made from a basic template PROS V5 project.

+## Features
+stuff you can do

+### Precision control with IMU
+The IMU's internal gyroscope is used for all movement operations, in autonomous and driver control.

+How it's implemented
+- Wheel slip angle correction during straight driving, auton and driver control
+- Precision turning and automatic error compensation using global angles during auton

+## Where everything is

-# include > globals.hpp
+### include > globals.hpp
-    You can still add up to 3 motors in VEX VRC.
-Declare these motors here.
+    Declare any motors here.

-# scr > globals.cpp
+### scr > globals.cpp
-    Change the motor port variables based off of whwere they are plugged in Initialize any motors you created
+    Change the motor port variables based off of whwere they are plugged in.
+    Initialize any motors that created